VincenzoImp/CatSScript-website/README.md

 # CatSScript-website

-This is a project developed for the "Languages and Technologies for the Web" exam.

 ## Overview
 CatSScript-website is a web application built using HTML, PHP, JavaScript, and CSS.
 The website is a part of an exam project showcasing various web technologies.